jdaeira/Udemy-Bash/README.md

 local command can only be used inside a function readonly : makes the variable unchangeable or unmodifiable logger : /var/log/syslog for Ubuntu
+OPTARG : contains the vatiable for the argument userdel - r : removes user and files in the home directory id -u : gets the USERID of the user.
+Be careful removing a USERID lower than 1000 tar -cvf catvideos.tar catvideos : creates and archive of the catvidoes directory tar -tf catvideos.tar : can see what's inside the archive tar -xvf catvideos.tar : to extract the contents of catvideos.tar gzip catvideo.tar : to gzip a folder gunzip catvideo.tar.gz : to unzip the folder tar -zcvf catvideos.tar catvideos : creates and compresses a archive of the catvidoes directory tar -zxvf catvideos.tar : need the -z to see the contents of compressed catvideos.tar sudo chage -E 0 woz : expire the "woz" account sudo chage -E -1 woz : to re-enable the account
 ````